 The Government of Canada is investing in a coast-to-coast network of fast-charging stations for EVs along the national highway systems.

-The Electric Vehicle and Alternative Fuel Infrastructure Deployment Initiative (EVAFIDI) offers repayable contributions to support the construction of a coast-to-coast EV fast-charging network in Canada.
-The program is administered by Natural Resources Canada (NRCan).
+The Electric Vehicle and Alternative Fuel Infrastructure Deployment Initiative (EVAFIDI) offered repayable contributions to support the construction of a coast-to-coast EV fast-charging network in Canada.
+The program was administered by Natural Resources Canada (NRCan).
+It was launched in 2016 and the last round of applications closed in July 2020.

 Succesful applicants for Phase 1 and Phase 2 of EVAFIDI have cumulatively received over $68 million in funding from Natural Resources Canada.